d-nagy/web-assignment/description.md

 - View all workouts (with sorting and filtering too)
 - Rate workouts on the criteria mentioned above
 - Mark workouts as done
-- Add workouts from existing exercises
+- (Add workouts from existing exercises) OPTIONAL
-- Add exercises (must be approved by admin)
+- (Add exercises (must be approved by admin)) OPTIONAL
+- (View/edit profile with stats) OPTIONAL

 ## User representation